Uveitis, iritis and eye inflammation

 Uveitis and iritis treatment

-If your ophthalmologist determines you have uveitis, he or she will likely prescribe a steroid to reduce the inflammation in your eye.
+If your optometrist or ophthalmologist determines you have uveitis, he or she will likely prescribe a steroid to reduce the inflammation in your eye.

-Whether the steroid is administered as an eye drop, pill or injection depends on the type of uveitis you have.
-Because iritis affects the front of the eye, it's usually treated with eye drops.
+Whether the steroid is administered as an eye drop, pill or injection depends on the type of uveitis you have and whether it is being prescribed by an optometrist or ophthalmologist.
+As iritis affects the front of the eye, it's usually treated with eye drops.

 Posterior uveitis usually requires tablets or injections.
 Depending on your symptoms, any of these treatments might be used for intermediate uveitis.